stefanpietrusky/FACTS/README.md

 python app.py
 ```
 ## References
 [1] Pietrusky, S. (2025).
 FACTS V2: Filtering and Analysis of Content in Textual Sources.
 New ways to automatically answer scientific questions based on evidence.
-Towards Data Science
+Data Science Collective

 [2] Pietrusky, S. (2024).
 Automatic answering of scientific questions using the FACTS-V1 framework: New methods in research to increase efficiency through the use of generative AI.
 ARXIV CS.DL